Uma Rama Rao: Lasya Priya Dance Academy

-In 1985, Uma Rama Rao established the Lasya Priya Dance Academy in Hyderabad, an institution dedicated to teaching Kuchipudi and Bharatanatyam in both theory and practice.
+In 1985, Uma Rama Rao established the Lasya Priya Dance Academy in Hyderabad, an institution dedicated to teaching the theory and practice of Kuchipudi and Bharatanatyam in both theory and practice.
 The academy became a significant center for classical dance training, affiliated with the Indira Gandhi National Open University (IGNOU) as a study center.
 Through Lasya Priya, she trained numerous students, many of whom went on to become accomplished dancers, preserving the traditional essence of Kuchipudi while adapting it for contemporary audiences.

-Awards and recognition
+Awards and Recognition

 K. Uma Rama Rao received several prestigious awards for her contributions to Indian classical dance.
 In 2003, she was honored with the Sangeet Natak Akademi Award for her excellence in Kuchipudi, recognizing her as a leading exponent of the dance form.
-She also received the National Senior Fellowship from the Department of Culture, Government of India, through the Sangeet Natak Akademi, to support her research in dance.
+She was also awarded a National Senior Fellowship from the Department of Culture, Government of India, through the Sangeet Natak Akademi, to support her research in dance.
 Other notable honors include the Kala Neerajanam, Sri Kala Poorna, and Pratibha Puraskar awards, which acknowledged her contributions as a performer, teacher, and scholar.